brimoran/RDataViz/README.md

 # RDataViz

-Examples of data viz using R with an emphasis on good practice in visual design.
+Examples of data viz using R with an emphasis on good practice in visual design for a 'corporate' rather than scientific audience.

 All examples assume that R Studio is being used.